gamedevserj/UI-System-Godot/README.md

 Transition control the way view is shown/hidden.
 The repo includes few transitions as example.
 Menu elements should implement ITweenableMenuElement to reset hover before starting transition if transition changes are modifying the same properties as hovering tween.

 ## Hovering
 Menu elements have settings resources that allow to customize the way element is displayed when hovered over/focused.

+Follow these steps if text/icons on your buttons jitter when you change size from center
+1. Set content to be in the center and make sure the position is an integer, it is best to have position to be at 0.
+The easies way to do that - set anchors using the "Full rect" preset, and then move them to center manually
+2. In your size hover settings set values to be even numbers.
+This is required since resizing from center moves the control by half of the increased size
+3. ResizableControlView needs to be parented to object that is parented to BoxContainer if its global transition is not from top left, otherwise it doesn't behave correctly.

+Use example prfabs in UISystem/Common/Prefabs as a guide for your elements.